rogerbinns/apsw/doc/async.rst

 :attr:`Connection.is_async` to check.

-However to make type checkers and IDEs work better, the type stubs included with APSW have those classes so it is clear when returned values are direct, or need to be awaited.
+However to make type checkers and IDEs work better, the type stubs included with APSW have those synthetic classes so it is clear when returned values are direct, or need to be awaited.

-You can use :meth:`Connection.async_run` to run functions in the async Connection worker thread.
+You can use :meth:`Connection.async_run` to run your own functions in the async Connection worker thread.

 .. _anyio_note: